Kitware/trame/docs/content/docs/tutorial-html.md

 ## Using Vuetify

-We expose all Vuetify components.
+We expose all Vuetify components in ***trame***.
 As an example, let's look at how we would make a simple text box.
 This is taken from Vuetify's excellent [examples and documentation](https://vuetifyjs.com/en/components/text-fields/), which we recommend you consult while writing frontends with ***trame***.

 ```javascript
 // Somewhere in javascript